 Hardware.
-MikroTikls SIA warrants all RouterBOARD 600 series equipment for the term of one year from the shipping date to be free of defects in materials and workmanship under normal use and service.
-All parts will be repaired or replaced with similar or functionally equivalent parts by MikroTikls SIA during the warranty term, except in case the returned parts have mechanical, electrical or other accidental or intended damages caused by improper use or due to wind, rain, fire or other acts of nature.
+MikroTikls SIA warrants all RouterBOARD series equipment for the term of one year from the shipping date to be free of defects in materials and workmanship under normal use and service, except in case of damage caused by mechanical, electrical or other accidental or intended damages caused by improper use or due to wind, rain, fire or other acts of nature.